csi-greifflab/Absolut/README.md

 qtcreator Absolut/AbsolutNoLibMPI.pro
 ```

-*Note, the libraries Latfit, pdb-tools and soil are provided inside Absolut with their compatible version*
+*Note, the libraries Latfit, pdb-tools and soil are provided inside Absolut with their compatible version - Latfit has been slighty modified to consider the center of a full residue (not only the side-chain) during discretization*

 ![Absolut!
 Package overview](doc/images/package.png?raw=true)